LIV Golf Michigan Team Championship Results - WTOP News

 Foursomes

 Caleb Surrat and Tom McKibbon, Legion XIII def.
-Frederik Kjettrup and Martin Kaymer, Cleeks, 2 and 1.
+Brendan Steele and Andy Ogletree, HyFlyers, 3 and 1.

 Match 2